-How to avoid Chase monthly maintenance fee: Maintain a balance of $1,500 each day, have $500 or more in your account through direct deposit, or have $5,000 or more in various qualified accounts.
+How to avoid Chase’s monthly maintenance fee: Maintain a minimum balance of $1,500 each day, have $500 or more in your account through direct deposit per month, or have $5,000 or more in various qualified accounts.

 US Bank monthly maintenance fee

-Fee: $6.95 per month with electronic statements or $8.95 per month for paper statements.
+Fee: $6.95 per month with electronic statements or $8.95 per month with paper statements.

-How to avoid US Bank monthly maintenance fee: Have a balance of $1,500 or make $1,000 or more total in direct deposits.
+How to avoid US Bank’s monthly maintenance fee: Maintain a minimum balance of $1,500 or make $1,000 or more total in direct deposits every momth.

 TD Bank monthly maintenance fee

 How to avoid TD Bank’s monthly maintenance fee: Maintain a minimum daily balance of $100.